Supporting someone who is approaching the end of their life

 Read more about talking to someone else’s doctor or nurse on the NHS website.

-Talking to my loved one
+Talking to a loved one

+Talking about feelings can help get things out in the open and make you both feel less anxious.
 There’s no right or wrong way to talk about end of life care or dying.
 How you talk about it will depend on your situation and your relationship with your loved one.
 Take time to think about the best way to talk to them.

 If you haven’t had difficult conversations in the past, it can be really hard to start these types of conversations.
 But it is good to try, as many people do find it useful to talk.